-The referenced fly ash silos are above ground silos that have controlled loading into enclosed haul trucks.
+Fly ash was initially collected within enclosed structures at the plant and pneumatically conveyed into silos.
+These fly ash silos are above ground silos that have controlled loading into enclosed haul trucks.
 Trucks enter under the silos on a concrete pad for loading.
 A chute is lowered on top of the truck and the CCR is then loaded into the enclosed truck.
 The trucks are equipped with lids that are closed mechanically or manually once loading of the fly ash is complete and the chute is removed.
 Fugitive dust potential is minimized by minimal exposure of CCR to the atmosphere through this temporary storage and loading process.
 In the event that de minimis amounts of CCRs were observed on the loading pad, the CCRs were collected and properly disposed.
+Under this process, Fly Ash was loaded into enclosed trucks for either off-site beneficial use or disposal in the on-site landfill.
+This material was then disposed of in the on-site Fly Ash Area 1 Landfill.